 7) Understanding Psychology by Robert S. Feldman

-8) Tests, Measurements and Research Methods in Behavioral Sciences by A K Singh
+8) Tests, Measurements, and Research Methods in Behavioral Sciences by A K Singh

 Although the reference books mentioned above offer a thorough comprehension and can enhance conceptual clarity, it is crucial to exercise selectivity while reading them.
 It is advisable to adopt a study approach where one book is studied multiple times, rather than reading multiple books just once.

-How to prepare for psychology optional (UPSC)?
+How to prepare for the psychology optional (UPSC)?

 Pros of psychology optional (UPSC):